lhossack/safe_url_checker/README.md

 `make test` run test discovery (all unit and integration tests)

+`make validate URLINFO_SERVER=http://localhost:5000` to run validation tests against the endpoint at http://localhost:5000 (enter the server to validate)

 `make devserver` to run the flask development server

 `make build` to generate a build package (docker image)

+`make prodserver` to generate a build package consisting of a sample server linked to mongo and dbm.

 `make docs` to build the sphinx documentation (html)

-`make validate URLINFO_SERVER=http://localhost:5000` to run validation tests against the endpoint at http://localhost:5000 (enter server to validate modified)

 ### Manually setting up your virtual environment
 It is recommended that you work in a virtual environment to keep project dependencies separated.